 In accordance with the Belfast (Good Friday) Agreement, the Commission meets with the Irish Human Rights and Equality Commission in a joint committee.
-This is committee is a forum for considering human rights issues in the island of Ireland, affecting both jurisdictions.
+This committee is a forum for considering human rights issues on the island of Ireland, affecting both jurisdictions.

 The Committee’s work

 The Joint Committee meets throughout the year with alternate meetings taking place in Belfast and Dublin.

 A Charter of Rights for the Island of Ireland